b-it-bots/mas_industrial_robotics/README.md

 rviz2
 ```
 * Once the rviz is open, load the `plane_det.rviz` to view the input pointcloud and the detected plane (in red color).

+> More details about the concepts, issues and resources can be found on the wiki page.